marmelab/react-admin/docs/Actions.md

 ## `useDelete`

-This hook allows to call `dataProvider.delete()` when the callback is executed, and delete a single record based on its `id`.
+This hook allows calling `dataProvider.delete()` when the callback is executed and deleting a single record based on its `id`.

 ```jsx
 // syntax